Aryan01b/Aryan01b/README.md

 ---

 ## 👨‍💻 About Me
-I’m a Computer Engineering student passionate about **robotics**, **computer vision**, and **machine learning**.
+I’m a Roboticist passionate about **robotics**, **computer vision**, and **machine learning**.
 I thrive on designing innovative solutions, from autonomous robots to deep learning models, and enjoy bridging the gap between hardware and software.
-Currently exploring **ROS2** and **3D modeling** to push the boundaries of intelligent systems.

 ---